General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 Public Holidays in Netherlands

-The Netherlands' sights and attractions are distinguished by historical names such as Anne Frank or Rembrandt, who are both immortalised in Amsterdam museums.
+The Netherlands' sights and attractions are often distinguished by historical names such as Anne Frank or Rembrandt, who are both immortalised in Amsterdam museums.
 Other highlights of the country for tourists include the Van Gogh Museum and the notorious Red Light District (De Wallen), as well as the ancient city of Groningen.
-This picturesque country is home to a wealth of art, history and culture, and although Amsterdam deservedly dominates the tourist trade there are a number of other interesting cities to explore, like Delft and Rotterdam.
-The Netherlands is also blessed with lovely natural landscapes and tourists flock to see the tulips in May.

 An authentic European destination, travelling in the Netherlands offers great historical sightseeing and artistic attractions, combined with a truly cultural experience.
 It is a great destination for culture-vultures and pleasure-seekers alike.